saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/xcuitest.md

 The set of properties that allows you to provide additional information about your project that helps distinguish it in the various environments in which it is used and reviewed, and also helps you apply filters to easily isolate tests based on metrics that are meaningful to you.

 :::note
-At this time, the `metadata` property is not supported for XCUITest, but is coming soon.
+At this time, the `metadata` property is not supported for XCUITest because XCUITest is only supported for real device testing.
 :::

 ```yaml